Wilfred/wilfred.github.com/_posts/2017-04-30-remacs-talk-transcript.markdown

 metal, just like C.

-Rust does have a learning curve, but it's very approachable: the docs and community are both fantastic when you stuck.
+Rust does have a learning curve, but it's very approachable: the docs and community are both fantastic when you are stuck.

 Rust also has a package manager with a growing selection of libraries available.
 We can pull libraries for things like HTTP and